nkristek/Smaragd/README.md

 When `INotifyPropertyChanged.PropertyChanged` is raised for `ThirdProperty`, `CanExecuteChanged` will be raised also (when using custom command implementations implement the `IRaiseCanExecuteChanged` interface for this functionality to work).

-For this to work, the command has to be added to the `Commands` dictionary on the `ViewModel`.
+Setting the `Parent` property of the command attaches the command to `INotifyPropertyChanged.PropertyChanged` and raises the events on `CanExecuteChanged` accordingly. **Please note**, that the `ViewModel` now holds a strong reference.
+Set the `Parent` property to null to detach the command from `INotifyPropertyChanged.PropertyChanged`.

 ### IsDirty